svisser/logaugment/README.rst

     formatter = logging.Formatter("%(message)s: %(custom_key)s")

-then this library allows you to add then easily:
+then this library allows you to add them easily:

 .. code:: python